yujiyokoo/dreampresent/README.md

 **Dreampresent** uses [KallistiOS](http://gamedev.allusion.net/softprj/kos/) (KOS) and [mruby](https://mruby.org/) as dependencies.
 For building this program you have two options:
 * Using a working KallistiOS setup;
 * Use the provided Docker image below.

+The presentation content example can be found under `romdisk/` directory with images.

 ### Using your KallistiOS environment